netx-as/docs/docs/l3/l3-advanced.md

 }
 ```

 We defined logging options and four essential protocols that every instance of bird needs to have.
-DEVICE and DIRECT protocols provide an access to
+DEVICE and DIRECT protocols provide access to
 locally configured interfaces for both IPv4 and IPv6 protocols.
-KERNEL4 and KERNEL6 protocols defines interface between internal bird routing
+KERNEL4 and KERNEL6 protocols define interfaces between internal bird routing
-structures and kernel’s FIB.
+structures and kernel’s IPv4 and IPv6 FIBs.
 We usually export all routes from internal bird routing table to kernel’s table.
-The kernel protocols must be defined
+The kernel protocols
-separately for IPv4 and IPv6.
+must be defined separately for IPv4 and IPv6.

-* When NetX is acting as a border BGP router, we will typically need to create a single static blackoled route that will be later propagated via
+* When NetX is acting as a border BGP router, we will typically need to create a single static blackholed route that will be later propagated via
 BGP to our peers.

 ```